An aortic aneurysm is often silent. If a tear is causing the aneurysm, a person may feel pressure or pain in the chest that radiates to the back.

 An aneurysm of the aorta may develop in several ways:

-- A lack of some or all of the aortic walls, usually due to an injury or infection of the inner aortic wall.
-These are called pseudoaneurysms or false aneurysms.
+- A lack or defect of some or all of the aortic walls, due to an injury or infection of the inner aortic wall, is another risk factor.
+These types of aneurysms are called pseudoaneurysms or false aneurysms.
 They are more unpredictable and more likely to rupture than other types of aneurysms.
-Usually there is more swelling in the nearby tissue.
-This potentially6 can complicate a surgery.
+Usually a common sign of a pseudoaneurysm is more swelling in the nearby tissue which may potentially complicate a surgery.
 Pseudoaneurysms from an infection can cause embolisms or strokes.

 People are different sizes so an aneurysm may be defined by how much larger the weak area of the aorta is compared to its normal size for that person.
 If the enlarged area is 1.5 to two times larger than the normal size of the blood vessel, it is defined as an aneurysm.